Siteimprove/alfa/docs/api/alfa-style.longhands.parsed.md

 ## Remarks

+The parsed type differs from the declared type in that the parsed type must not include the defaulting keywords as these are handled globally rather than individually.

 The parsed type doesn't really exist in CSS.
 It is an artefact on how we handle the default keywords.